openshift/osd-example-operator/README.md

 <!-- TOC -->
 # osde2e-example-test-harness

+Test harnesses are standalone ginkgo test images run on test pods on test clusters by osde2e framework in prow jobs.

 This respository is an example of a test harness.
-Test harnesses are standalone ginkgo test images run on test pods on test clusters by osde2e framework in prow jobs.
-This harness uses the Reference Addon as an example and demonstrates basic test assertions.
+It uses the Reference Addon as an example and demonstrates basic test assertions.
 It does the following:

 * Contains source for example test-harness image published in: (quay.io/rmundhe_oc/osde2e-example-test-harness)